 FSf = S / U

-where S = the sum of the total unit weights of all materials above the watertable multiplied by their respective thickness and U = ps multiplied by the thickness of the submerged LCC.
+where S = the sum of the total unit weights of all materials above the water table multiplied by their respective thickness and U = ps multiplied by the thickness of the submerged P-LCC.
 Note that FSf has units of F/L2 or pressure.

 The value of FS varies according to the load conditions, as given in the table above.
 The return period of the loading condition category is given in the table below.

-The factor of safety provided in EM1110-2-2100 are based on the assumption that for critical and normal structures, the soil and material properties have been “conservatively” established through the explorations and testing.
+The factor of safety recommended in EM1110-2-2100 assumes that for critical and normal structures, the soil and material properties have been “conservatively” established through the explorations and testing.
 The MRP project proposes to use a design value for ps of 50 lb/ft3.
-Based on the laboratory testing performed for the Pilot project, most of the laboratory determined values of ps were in mid-range between 50 and 60 pcf with a minimum value of 52 lb/ft3.
-Laboratory saturated density testing of 14 samples of the 27pcf LCC of Lifts 1 through 4 of the Pilot Project averaged 54.8pcf, with a standard deviation of 2.1pcf.
+Based on the laboratory testing performed for the Pilot project, most of the laboratory determined values of ps were in mid-range between 50 and 60 lb/ft3 with a minimum value of 52 lb/ft3.
+The laboratory saturated density testing of 14 samples of the 27 lb/ft3.
+The P-LCC of Lifts 1 through 4 of the Pilot Project averaged 54.8 lb/ft3 with a standard deviation of 2.1 lb/ft3.

-Hence, the TAP agrees with the MRP design team that 50 pcf is an acceptable design value for calculating buoyancy or flotation.
+Hence, the TAP agrees with the MRP design team that 50 lb/ft3 is an acceptable conservative design value for calculating buoyancy or flotation as required by EM1110-2-2100.

-Discussion of Uncertainty Associated with LCC Partially Saturated Unit Weight

-The San Franciso Public Utilities Commission (PUC) reviewers have raised the issue that NCHRP 529 is not an appropriate design standard for LCC.
-The primary concern is that NCHRP 529 pertains to geofoam design, and geofoam due to is in-plant manufactured nature might be less variable in its unit weight properties when compared with LCC; hence the factor of safety of recommend 1.2 may not be adequately conservative for LCC design.
-Following this, there was considerable discussion about applying an extra factor of safety to the design value of ps of the LCC to account for this potential variability.
-A lower bound estimate of mean minus two standard deviations was suggested.
+In its review, he San Francisco Department of Public Works (DPW) raised the issue that NCHRP 529 is not an appropriate design standard for P-LCC.
+The primary concern is that NCHRP 529 pertains to geofoam design, and geofoam due to is in-plant manufactured nature might be less variable in its unit weight properties when compared with P-LCC; hence the factor of safety of recommend 1.2 may not be adequately conservative for P-LCC design.
+Following this issue, there was considerable discussion about applying an “extra factor” of safety to the design value of ps of the P-LCC to account for additional variability suggested by the laboratory and field test values of ps.
+A lower bound estimate of mean minus two standard deviations was suggested for ps by City Engineers or Reviewers.